 As a class, MAO-Is have been associated with hypertensive crises caused by the ingestion of foods containing high amounts of tyramine.
-Data for selegiline transdermal 6 mg/24 hours support the recommendation that a modified diet is not required at this dose.
-Patients receiving higher doses should follow the standard dietary modifications for patients taking MAO-Is.87
+Data for selegiline (Emsam) transdermal 6 mg/24 hours support the recommendation that a modified diet is not required at this dose.
+Patients receiving higher doses should follow the standard dietary modifications for patients taking MAO-Is.
+MAO-Is, including selegiline (Emsam) transdermal, are contraindicated in patients with pheochromocytoma.